 (d) The Director of Public Safety is hereby authorized to approve or disapprove protective headgear, and to issue and enforce regulations establishing standards and specifications for the approval thereof.
-The Director of Public Safety shall publish lists of all protective headgear which have been approved by him.
+The Director of Public Safety may publish lists of all protective headgear which have been approved by him.

 (e) No person may knowingly permit or allow any juvenile for whom he or she is a parent or guardian to operate or ride upon a motorcycle or motor-driven cycle while not wearing a protective helmet of the kind authorized by Section 32-12-41.